clinton9999/DDos-Tool-v1.00/README.md

- <h1 align="center">Hello everybody!👋, this is DDos Tool v1.00</h1>
+ <h1 align="center">Hello everybody!👋, this is DDoS Tool v1.00</h1>
 </p>
 <p align="center">
  <a align center href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=This+is+DDos+Tool+v1.00!" alt="Typing SVG" /></a>

 ### A little more about DDos Tool v1.00
-This is my own DDosing tool made in Batch Script
+This is a remaster of one of my old DDoSing tools made in Batch Script

 #### What Part Of The Code Did I Spend My Time On?
 Lines I Spent A Long Time On: